-I am trying to find a alcoholic drink that wont give me acid reflux as i am going to Rhodes in Greece to my daughters wedding and don’t want to be a killjoy on the bachelors night.
+I am trying to find an alcoholic drink that won’t give me acid reflux as I am going to Rhodes in Greece to my daughter’s wedding and don’t want to be a killjoy on the bachelors night.

 Anthony Coleman March 23, 2015 at 12:28 pm #320

 Your personal tolerance for alcohol will be difference from others.
 You have to Keep track of your own response to various Alcoholic drinks.
 This is the only way to discover which Alcoholic drinks you can best tolerate and which drinks triggers acid reflux

 I’d like to extend the personal profile on this forum, as I have on other health websites.
 However, I’m still thinking about what fields to add for data.
 My other project was relatively easy, as it dealt with only one disease.
 On Foodary, I want to widen the scope, and look at healthy eating related to any disease.

 In this case, we’re talking about acid reflux, and alcohol.
 Now I know nothing about acid reflux, though I am good at research.
 I can probably find the basic facts, but would need other people to tell me what the main issues are.

 But, as you say, alcohol is a personal issue.
 Any sensible discussion must start with the amount of alcohol being consumed.
 JohnJoe never gave me that information, so I could never really help much.
 Perhaps now, I can.

 Whatever the case, it is essential, as you say, to keep track of intake and responses.
 That is what the personal profile is for, when you log in to this forum.